 LRV: 12.97

 Want a darker color that won’t look too bold amongst your farmhouse decor?
 Check out Sherwin Williams Waterloo!
-This is a medium-dark teal color that has grayish undertones, helping to keep it from looking too bright in natural sunlight.
+This is a medium-dark teal color with grayish undertones, which keep it from looking too bright in natural sunlight.

 9. Blushing SW 6617